• Skip to primary navigation

 Growing up, a couple of my best friends had Irish heritage, and their loudest and proudest time of year was – you guessed it – St. Patrick’s Day.
 I saw it as a kind of “Irish Thanksgiving,” because their families would come from near and far to enjoy a feast of gratitude together.
 They would share stories, make traditional dishes, and encourage each other during tough times.
 This is the exact “family feel” I’m talking about.

-When you take a bite of potatoes O’Brien, you’re met with a nourishing blend of fluffy potatoes with sweet onion and peppers.
+When I take a bite of potatoes O’Brien, I’m met with a nourishing blend of fluffy potatoes with sweet onion and peppers.
 Aromatic seasonings seal the deal and harmonize the veggies, making this dish easy for all ages and palates to enjoy.
 Share this simply satisfying, savory course at your next potluck, and you might just make some new friends!

 Is Potatoes O’Brien Healthy?